fredriclam/turcottemodel/README.md

 ![Numerics plot](assets/H2Odensity.png "Density plot for a water-saturated rhyolitic magma expanding into a water vapour, modeled as an ideal gas.")

-Shock tube problem using solubility law for water in basalt from Wilson & Head (ref. in Turcotte et al. 1990).
+**Figure**: Shock tube problem using solubility law for water in basalt from Wilson & Head (ref. in Turcotte et al. 1990).
 Initial conditions have volume fraction equal to 1 - ε on the left (nearly-saturated magma) and zero on the right (flux Jacobian is undefined at f = 1).
 Rarefaction wave propagates to the left.
 Contact discontinuity (interface between foamy magma-vapour mixture and the gas phase) and gas shock propagate to the right.
 The latter two discontinuous waves are smeared out by the numerical scheme.
+Artificial values of T = 300 K, gas constant for air, dry magma density 2 kg/m^3, and mass concentration of 1.0 are used to get a baseline case for the numerics.
+See commit 9e2aab1.

 ## Usage
 ▶️ The main file is **shocktube.m**.
 The code uses simple parallelization to make my slow code faster.
 If this is not desired, replace *parfor* with *for* everywhere.